 CEC maintained strong communication with Kier throughout their 18 month involvement on the project, ensuring that frank and open dialogue was maintained, which helped to ensure that any emerging issues could be dealt with in a timely manner.

 CEC are now undertaking some monitoring work of the scheme, including monitoring dormouse boxes which were installed as part of the mitigation.
-As early as June 2017, a dormouse, and several dormouse nests were found in the new dormouse boxes, just beyond the scheme extents, showing that dormice are still present in the area after construction.Feedback:
+During further survey work, several dormouse nests were found in the new dormouse boxes, just beyond the scheme extents, showing that dormice are still present in the area after construction.Feedback:

 Jason West, Senior Project Manager

 Jenny and her team of ecologists at CEC proved to be a very proactive and collaborative part of the overall site team, providing great communication and expertise throughout the project.
 They were key to the success of the project which was located in some highly ecologically sensitive areas, and provided the assurance to the construction team that work was being managed in an ecologically considerate way, and in full compliance with the regulations.